andrd3v/dcdev/README.md

-### Work done by [andrd3v](https://github.com/andrd3v).
-Help provided by [whoeevee](https://github.com/whoeevee).
-Thanks for reading!
+# Reverse Engineering Apple's DeviceCheck Token Generation

-reworking my old private report on dcdevice
+This document presents an end-to-end reverse engineering of Apple's DeviceCheck token generation flow on iOS and macOS, starting from the public `DCDevice` API and following execution through `devicecheckd`, `DeviceCheckInternal.framework`, and the underlying cryptographic primitives.

-# Chapter 1
+The goal is to provide a reproducible, engineering-grade description useful for security engineering, red teaming, and low-level reverse engineering work.

-### DeviceCheck.framework
+## Chapter 1 – DeviceCheck.framework entry point

-When creating a token from DCDevice, the method `-[DCDevice generateTokenWithCompletionHandler:]` is used – inside it calls `DCDeviceMetadataDaemonConnection`.
-This method creates a connection to the iPhone’s devicecheckd daemon:
+When creating a token from `DCDevice`, the method `-[DCDevice generateTokenWithCompletionHandler:]` is used – inside it calls `DCDeviceMetadataDaemonConnection`.
+This method creates a connection to the iPhone’s `devicecheckd` daemon:
 ```objc
 NSXPCConnection *xpc_connection = (NSXPCConnection *)objc_msgSend(
                               objc_alloc((Class)&OBJC_CLASS___NSXPCConnection),